egeloen/ivory-serializer/doc/mapping.md

 ### Reflection

-The reflection loader is the default one if doctrine annotation is not installed.
-It is able to find all your properties for serialization but will not be sufficient for deserialization since it is not able to parse complex types.
+The reflection loader is used by default if you don't provide loaders manually.
+It is able to find all your properties/methods for (de)-serialization based on the reflection.

 ``` php
 use Ivory\Serializer\Mapping\Loader\ReflectionClassMetadataLoader;